 Once the parties have reviewed the evidence and have submitted responses, or the time period to submit such responses has passed, the investigators will complete any follow up they deem necessary, and write the investigation report.
-The investigators will consider whether the conduct alleged, if demonstrated by a preponderance of the evidence, would constitute "Sexual Harassment - Title IX," in light of the evidence gathered during the investigation, and make a recommendation to the Title IX Coordinator regarding the same.
-The Title IX Coordinator will review the recommendation of the investigators and make the final determination as to whether the conduct alleged, if demonstrated by a preponderance of the evidence, would constitute "Sexual Harassment - Title IX."
-The Title IX Coordinator will notify the parties, in writing, of the final assessment and whether or not the complaint will proceed to a hearing or be decided by the investigators.
+In cases where Sexual Harassment is being alleged, the investigators will consider whether the conduct alleged in the formal complaint and the Notice of Investigation would constitute "Sexual Harassment - Title IX,".
+The investigators will consider the evidence gathered from the complainant during the investigation, and make a recommendation to the Civil Rights & Title IX Coordinator regarding the appropriate resolution process.
+The Civil Rights & Title IX Coordinator will review the recommendation of the investigators and make the final determination as to whether the conduct alleged, if demonstrated by a preponderance of the evidence, would constitute "Sexual Harassment - Title IX."
+This determination is made only considering the information provided by the complainant, regardless of other evidence available in the case.
+The Civil Rights & Title IX Coordinator will notify the parties, in writing, of the final assessment and whether or not the complaint will proceed to a hearing or be decided by the investigators.